carineang/tp/docs/DeveloperGuide.md

 * 2a.
 Notarius cannot find any notes related to the contact.
   * 2a1.
 Notarius alerts the user with a relevant message.

+**System**: `Notarius`

+**Actor**: `User`

+**Use Case**: `UC08 - Displaying Help Information`

+**Guarantees**: `If MSS reaches step 3, the requested help information will be displayed.`

+**MSS**:

+1. User requests help by entering the help command.
+2. Notarius displays a help window with general usage instructions.

+   Use case ends.

+**Extensions**:

+* 1a.
+User requests help for a specific command.
+  * 1a1.
+Notarius displays detailed usage information for the specified command.<br>
+    Use case ends.

+* 1b.
+User enters an invalid command name.
+  * 1b1.
+Notarius alerts the user with an error message: "Unknown command!
+Use help to see available commands."
+  * 1b2.
+User retypes the command with a valid usgae.<br>
+    Steps 1b1-1b2 are repeated until a valid command is entered.<br>
+    Use case resumes from step 1a1.

+**System**: `Notarius`

+**Actor**: `User`

+**Use Case**: `UC09 - Finding a Contact`

+**Guarantees**: `If MSS reaches step 3, a list of matching contacts will be displayed.`

+**MSS**:

+1. User requests to find contacts by entering the find command with specified fields and keywords.
+2. Address Book searches for contacts whose fields contain any of the given keywords, allowing minor typos (up to a Levenshtein distance of 2) in the name, email, and address fields only.
+3. Address Book displays a list of matching contacts with index numbers.

+   Use case ends.

+**Extensions**:

+* 1a.
+User enters an invalid search format.
+  * 1a1.
+Address Book alerts the user with an error message about the incorrect format.
+  * 1a2.
+User retypes the command following the correct format.<br>
+    Steps 1a1-1a2 are repeated until the command format is valid.<br>
+    Use case resumes from step 2.
+* 2a.
+No contacts match the search criteria.
+  * 2a1.
+Address Book displays a message indicating that no matching contacts were found.<br>
+    Use case ends.
+* 2b.
+User enters multiple search fields.
+  * 2b1.
+Address Book searches for contacts that match any of the specified fields (name, phone, email, address, or tags).<br>
+    Use case resumes from step 3.
+* 2c.
+User enters a keyword with minor typos in the phone or tag fields.
+  * 2c1.
+Address Book does not apply typo correction for phone numbers or tags.
+  * 2c2.
+If an exact match is not found, Address Book displays a message indicating no results were found.<br>
+    Use case ends.
+* 2d.
+User enters a keyword with minor typos in the name, email, or address fields.
+  * 2d1.
+Address Book applies fuzzy matching (Levenshtein distance of up to 2) for name, email, and address fields.<br>
+    Use case resumes from step 3.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.